Now you can easily make tender chicken or turkey gizzards with your electric pressure cooker.

 4. Press “pressure cooker” and make sure it’s on high pressure and set the timer to 25 minutes

 5. When it’s done, let it depressurized naturally, about 10 minutes

-6. The gizzards are ready to be used in your other recipes
+6. The gizzards are fully cooked and ready to be used in your other recipes

 My mom used to make Indonesian Potato Sambal with Liver and Gizzards